Byrnetp/space-monkeys-group-project/WEEKLY_STATUS.md

 - Created mockups for pages
 - Created database code

-- Add desription of sql/data used for each page

 ### Sprint Retrospective:

 **What went well?**
+- Setup sql/data used for each page

 **What didn’t work?**
+- Continued to have a great week of collaboration!

 **How can the team improve?**

+**What to do for next week?**
+- Each team member add a desription of particular database/sql commands used for each page.

 ### Meeting 6: 7/27/2023